 As an advocacy fund, one of the main purposes of the Fund is to engage directly with companies to pursue improved corporate behaviours in line with the Australian Ethical Charter.

-Seeks out investments which provide for and support:
+We seek out investments which provide for and support:

 - the development of workers’ participation in the ownership and control of their work organisations and places;